briandyy/pastebin-worker-d1/README.md

 8. Used as a URL shortener
 9. Customize returned mimetype

+## Warning

+This fork is:

+- Not tested
+- Not well documented
+- Not best practices
+- Not ready for production
+- Not well performed
+- Bad version control history
+- The developer does not know how to use JavaScript
+- I hope it works, but if not, I have no idea how to fix it

+Please notice that executing `schema.sql` in the DB will reset all data in the DB.

+Also notice that Cloudflare D1 dashboard won't consider anything unprintable, so be careful when opening it, may crash your browser.

 ## Usage

 1. You can post, update, delete your paste directly on the website (such as [shz.al](https://shz.al)).